 NOTE: Be careful to not confuse the ancient Khmer Empire/Culture with the revolutionary group The Khmer Rouge in this article.

 An audio recording of this step is available here or at the bottom of the page.

-Cambodia is a Southeast Asian country that borders Thailand, Vietnam, and Laos.
+Cambodia is a Southeast Asian country that borders Thailand, Vietnam and Laos.
 It was the seat of the Khmer Empire (802–1431 AD), which exerted strong political, social, and cultural control over the region.
 The Hindu Khmer kings built vast temple complexes as testaments to their wealth and artistic skill.
 Considered some of the most beautiful architectural marvels of the world, these temples were decorated with numerous statues depicting Hindu gods and goddesses and, later, depictions of the Buddha.
-The famous UNESCO World Heritage site of Angkor Wat is the prime example of this flowering of Khmer culture.
+The UNESCO World Heritage site of Angkor Wat is a prime example of this flowering of Khmer culture.

 Angkor Wat at sunrise.
 Photo by Rene, via Flickr, CC BY-NC-SA

 Following the decline of Khmer power due to continued conflict, agricultural collapse and the rise of more powerful neighbours in Thailand and Vietnam, Cambodia entered what can be considered a cultural ‘Dark Age’.
 Slowly the jungle grew back, covering many of Cambodia’s temple sites.
 Hundreds of years of political weakness made Cambodia particularly susceptible to annexation and colonisation - first from Thailand and then from France.
 From 1867 to 1953, Cambodia was a protectorate of France, becoming part of French Indochine in 1887.
 This allowed France to control Cambodia’s royal succession, infrastructure, finances and legal development.